jbx-protocol/juice-docs-v2/docs/api/contracts/jbdirectory/read/primaryterminalof.md

 * Arguments:
   * `_projectId` is the ID of the project to get a terminal for.
   * `_token` is the token the terminal accepts.
-* The view function can be accessed externally by anyone, and internally within this contract.
+* The view function can be accessed externally by anyone.
 * The view function does not alter state on the blockchain.
 * The function overrides a function definition from the [`IJBDirectory`](/api/interfaces/ijbdirectory.md) interface.
 * The function returns the primary terminal for the project for the specified token.